thismusicisfalse/DAOCPU/component1/README.md

 After installing Chuck, go to Preferences > Audio, and check that your audio output is set correctly.
 Unless you have an audio interface, this should be set to your computer's speakers.

-## Standalone version
+## Standalone version instruction

-Download STANDALONE STEREO.zip (https://github.com/thismusicisfalse/DAOCPU/blob/main/component1/STANDALONE%20STEREO.zip)
+1. Download STANDALONE STEREO.zip (https://github.com/thismusicisfalse/DAOCPU/blob/main/component1/STANDALONE%20STEREO.zip).
 Unzip the folder onto your desktop.
 Click into the folder.
 Double click on the “CLICK THIS TO START” icon.

 <img src="https://github.com/thismusicisfalse/DAOCPU/blob/main/imagesStorage/0001.png" width="400"/>

-Find the “Virtual Machine” window, and click on the “Start Virtual Machine” button.
+2. Find the “Virtual Machine” window, and click on the “Start Virtual Machine” button.

 <img src="https://github.com/thismusicisfalse/DAOCPU/blob/main/imagesStorage/0002.png" width="300"/>

-Find the window that says “click this to start” on top, and then click on the GREEN PLUS+ sign that says “Add Shred.”
+3. Find the window that says “click this to start” on top, and then click on the GREEN PLUS+ sign that says “Add Shred.”

 <img src="https://github.com/thismusicisfalse/DAOCPU/blob/main/imagesStorage/0003.png" width="400"/>

-The program will begin making sound after around 10 seconds.
+4. The program will begin making sound after around 10 seconds.
 The program will keep playing until you shut down miniAudicle.